danintexas/AutomationFramework/README.md

   - Again a tip I would provide is combine the above with JSONCALL - don't hard code your tests.
 - `GenerateAVIN`: This is a custom made module for RumbleOn.
 This will look at the VIN Store.json file in the Json Repo and randomly pull a VIN out of that file.
   - This method has an option where you can specify `Motorcycle` - `Car` - `Truck` - `Offroad`.
 If no option is passed the method will randomly choose one of the four.
-  The information pulled will populate the following variables which you can combine with DatabaseCheck, ShouldBe, or ShouldNotBe methods.
+  The information pulled will populate the following variables which you can combine with `DatabaseCheck`, `ShouldBe`, or `ShouldNotBe` methods.
-  - vinUnderTest
+  - `vinUnderTest`
-  - yearUnderTest
+  - `yearUnderTest`
-  - makeUnderTest
+  - `makeUnderTest`
-  - modelUnderTest
+  - `modelUnderTest`
-  - trimUnderTest
+  - `trimUnderTest`
+- `GetAllEmailsFromAnEmailAccount`: Simple wrapper method to call the 'FetchAllMessages' method which pulls all emails from an email account using POP3.
+To use this you need to ensure that your appsettings.local.JSON file has all the EmaiInformation filled out.
+  - This method has one optional parameter you can pass `true` to.
+If you do this the method will pull all the email down from that account and delete the emails as well.
+Useful to ensure the account is left clean after your testing.